 - Sprint Shoes: Trot allows a Cataphract's mount to move faster for a period of time.

-One of the classes that Swordsmen can pick from at Rank 6.
+One of the classes available to Swordsmen.
 Fencers are skilled in the art of fencing can equip rapiers.
 Through deft footwork and nimble movements, they can rapidly hit successive strikes.

 Tropes associated with Fencers:

 - Death by a Thousand Cuts: Sept Etoiles performs a serious of rapid stabs.